 Bucks County Taste is published by Lynne Goldman and Mark Feffer, who live in the old railroad village of Wycombe, close to the center of Pennsylvania’s Bucks County.
 We created this site because we like food and the stories behind it, and because our part of Pennsylvania is populated by a unique group of farmers, chefs, writers, vintners, ice cream makers, bartenders, and fire fighters who cook up pretty good pancakes one or two Sundays of the year.
-Since our wedding six years ago, we’ve spent what some might call an inordinate amount of time wandering the county, finding new restaurants and farm stands and chatting with the people who run them.
+Since our wedding eight years ago, we’ve spent what some might call an inordinate amount of time wandering the county, finding new restaurants and farm stands and chatting with the people who run them.
 We’ve discovered much of the fun in making discoveries is talking about them with our friends.
 It seems like it would be even more fun to share online what we’ve learned and have other people jump in with their own opinions.

 Lynne, who first had the idea for this site, is an organizational psychologist and freelance writer.
 Her hidden passion is cheese, especially those that go well with single-malt scotch or bourbon.
 Mark is a journalist and novelist who sees no reason not to grill steaks simply because it’s icing outside.
 The third member of our team is Cody, a terrier mutt who likes any food he can get and splits his time between our offices so he can effectively guard our house while we work.
-Our newest addition is Canta, a miniature schnauzer determined not to let anything get past her – food or otherwise.
+Our newest addition is Canta, a miniature schnauzer determined not to let anything get past her – food or otherwise

 And our wonderful guest bloggers…